 The prime rate reached its peak of 8.25% in the second half of 2006 and then steadily decreased to a low of 3.25% at the start of 2009.
-It has increased over the past few years.
+It recently increased to 3.50% in March 2022.
 You can check out the changes in the prime rate at Federalreserve.gov.

 How does it affect the average individual?

 There are two ways that prime affects you.

 First, it affects the interest rate on nearly every loan, including mortgages and credit cards.
 Financial institutions and large lenders base their interest rates on the prime rate, generally establishing their current rates at an amount that is higher than prime to cover their larger risk of default.
 If prime rises, the interest rates on your loans and adjustable-rate credit cards will rise as well.

 Second, prime affects liquidity in the financial markets.
 When the rate is low, liquidity increases.
 This means funds are more readily available because loans are less expensive and easier to qualify for.
 This, in turn, generates a growing economy as businesses expand.

 Conversely, when the prime rate is high, liquidity is low and loans are hard to come by, thus slowing the economy down.

 Is the prime rate the only factor used to determine individual interest rates?